Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Then they aren’t providing value to the society.
 You might be really good at something, but if you don’t provide value to others, you shouldn’t expect others to reward you for that.
 This is a reason why Conor McGregor, even though he’s marginally better or worse than GSP, ended up making a ton more money than the top fighters in the UFC, was because he understood marketing and branding really well.
 He was able to provide that extra entertainment value which was the disproportionate amount of the money is coming in through that to that world.

 Now, he’s making boxing money because he was able to do that.
-And a lot of the fighters who are pure fighters, who never want to give interviews, they don’t want to talk to the media, they don’t want to play up their personalities, they just want to fight, are going to be getting the 50,000 to show or 50,000 to win when Conor McGregor is making 10 million in the UFC for a fight.
+And a lot of the fighters who are pure fighters, who never want to give interviews, they don’t want to talk to the media, they don’t want to play up their personalities, they just want to fight, are going to be getting the 50,000 to show or 50,000 to win or whatever it is when Conor McGregor is making 10 million in the UFC for a fight.
 Now, even 10x that.

 There’s a separate move strategically, like in business, from being good at that skill to monetizing it.
-So, you want to monetize then the marketing comes in.
-A big part of status and branding is your personal brand, your personal marketing of yourself: your presentation of yourself, how often you are in the mind of your market – and this is something I used to teach as part of night club game.
+So, when you want to monetize then the marketing comes in.
+A big part of status and branding is your personal brand, your personal marketing of yourself: your presentation of yourself, how often you are in the minds of your market – and this is something I used to teach as part of night club game.

 There are ways of keeping yourself in the minds of the people that you want to aim for, and there are ways of presenting yourself so that you are basically marketing and branding yourself in that context.
 That will take you to that next level to get the status.
-But if you no one hears about you and you’re toiling away on your own, and you’re really good at the skill, and you have intrinsic enjoyment of it, but you’re not getting rewarded, the next thing to do is to think about marketing it: How do you present it so that it gives even more value to even more people?
+But if no one hears about you and you’re toiling away on your own, and you’re really good at the skill, and you have intrinsic enjoyment of it, but you’re not getting rewarded, the next thing to do is to think about marketing it: How do you present it so that it gives even more value to even more people?

 And then you’ll get rewarded at some point.
 That’s the idea as far as making money off the thing that you really enjoy.

 A lot of times, people want to ascribe value judgments to what people do.
 But the question is, rather than worry about what people think, what do I intrinsically enjoy doing?
 What can I become one of the best in the world at doing, and how can I then deliver value to other people by doing this?
-You can be one of the best chess players in the world, and there are lots of ways, as you say, of marketing and branding these days.
+You can be one of the best chess players in the world, and in lots of ways, as you say, of marketing and branding these days.
 You can start a Twitch channel, or a YouTube channel.
 You can teach people how to play chess, or you can just provide entertainment to the world by saying, “This is an example of chess being played at the very highest of levels.”

 But whatever it is that you do, you do need those elements.
-It’s not enough to just say, “Yeah, I want to provide entertainment value to people” if I intrinsically don’t enjoy doing it, because they’ll never be very good at it.
+It’s not enough to just say, “Yeah, I want to provide entertainment value to people” if I intrinsically don’t enjoy doing it, because then you’re never very good at it.
 There have been a lot of fighters who – Everyone knows that, right?
 As a fighter, you understand that you’ve got to sell your fights, but most people aren’t very good at it, and don’t enjoy doing it.
 And so, they just don’t actually provide the value.

 Conor McGregor enjoys providing the entertainment as much as he enjoys fighting, and that’s why he has gotten quite good at it.

 David Tian: Yes, and I think that’s his natural personality, which is this big, brash personality.
 He’s not actually taking any extra effort to act in a certain way.
-He’s just acting himself and just showing up for interviews.
+He’s just acting as himself and just showing up for interviews.
 Of course, showing up for interviews is a big deal when you have that many interviews, you put in the hustle.
 But it’s him.
 It’s him being – so far as we can tell, to keep up that level of media, he’s being himself.

 Here’s just one piece of hope – I’ll give a little hope to the guys who are listening, from my world, or my former world, who are nerds, and they feel like the things that they intrinsically enjoy, and the value that they can provide to the society, is not enjoyed or valued by their target female market.
 The hot girls that they want to impress and all of that.